This Wild, Winding Highway Is 140 Miles of Pure Natural Awe

-The area surrounding the town of Mazama (more on that later) is something of a rock-climbing hotspot, with plenty of crags located just to the west.
-But perhaps my personal favorite activity involves tubing the Chewuch and/or Methow Rivers.
+The area surrounding the town of Mazama (more on that later) is something of a climbing hotspot, with plenty of crags located just to the west.
+But perhaps my personal favorite activity involves tubing the Chewuch or Methow Rivers.
 You can rent tubes from Methow River and Kayak then float the eight-mile stretch between the towns of Winthrop and Twisp.
-Or buy a tube at the general store or hardware store in Winthrop, drive up along the Chewuch, and find some of the little rapids to zip down.
+Or buy a tube in Winthrop, drive up along the Chewuch, and find some of the little rapids to zip down.

 If you’re looking for a sort of all-in-one outdoor experience, stay at or visit the Sun Mountain Lodge, where there are plenty of trails for hiking, mountain biking, and even horseback riding.
-Guests of the resort can also use canoes, kayaks, sailboats, and other watercraft on the private lake.
+Guests can also deploy canoes, kayaks, sailboats, and other watercraft on the resort's private lake.

 Colonial Creek Campground is an ideal choice if you’ll be camping out of a car or RV.
 Nestled into a lush forest, you’ll have plenty of access to trailheads and the shores of Diablo Lake.
 And since it’s located somewhat centrally along the route, it’s a perfect jumping-off point to visit other sites over the duration of your stay.
 During peak season it can fill up fast, so consider making a reservation.

 If you’re not opposed to hoofing it to your destination, check out Thunder Knob Trailhead.
 After a relatively easy, hour-long hike you’ll be rewarded with stunning views of the lake and surrounding mountains.
 The campground at the end of the trail is first come, first served, so arrive early if you’re going on a busy weekend.

 Once you’ve gotten to the far side of the hill, there are plenty of options whether you’re looking to camp or find a room.
 In town, you can camp in the Pine Near or KOA campgrounds, or stay in a number of hotels or mini-cabin rentals such as the River’s Edge Resort.
 Outside of town, you can find many small camping areas in the national forest or head over to Pearrygin Lake Campground where you’ll have access to showers and water activities.